 More About the Professional:

-Greg Rowland has been offering superb service to his client in the trading area of Southern Vancouver Island and the Southern Gulf Islands for over 20 years, and has acted as Managing Broker for two other area Real Estate companies.
+Greg Rowland is a Victoria Gay Realtor who offers superb service to his clients in the trading area of Southern Vancouver Island and the Southern Gulf Islands for over 20 years, and has acted as Managing Broker for two other area Real Estate companies.

 Specializing in the marketing of properties for Sellers and representing Buyers in the Greater Victoria area and the Gulf Islands, it's also been Greg's pleasure to assist various levels of Government in park land acquisition for Gulf Islands National Park, and Regional Parks.